ROB PAPEN GO2 – LEAN MEAN MACHINE

 I love software synths, but they do demand a lot of my time to learn and create sounds.
-If there has been criticism with Rob Papen’s synths in the past, it is that they are complicated.
+If there has been criticism of Rob Papen’s synths in the past, it is that they are complicated.
 I am intrigued with how this new single-oscillator baby synth might stand up to its stablemates.

 Will Go2 be my new go-to synth?
 Let’s dig in and see what it can do.